GEniUS-program/Telegram-bot/README.md

 **My first ever GitHub repo.**
-This programm is a telegram bot I made for a hackathon.
+This program is a telegram bot I made for a hackathon.

 **Functionality**
   1. Learning business basics.
 Ask the bot anything about business and it'll give you an answer;